5 Best Travel Cards with no Foreign Transaction Fees in Malaysia

 5 Best international cards with no foreign transaction fees in Malaysia

-You’ll be able to find international debit, prepaid and credit cards in Malaysia which have no foreign transaction fees.
+You’ll be able to find international debit, prepaid and credit cards in Malaysia which have low or no foreign transaction fees.
 However, that doesn’t mean there are no fees to pay at all.
 Credit cards may have an annual fee, interest, cash advance costs and penalty fees for example, while debit cards can levy their own monthly charges, ATM withdrawal fees and exchange costs.

 To paint a picture, here’s a comparison chart with some of the options for no or low foreign transaction fee cards available in Malaysia: